sswam/allemande/doc/intro_basic.md

 ## Privacy

-The main "Ally Chat" room is public.
+The `Ally Chat` room and the `nsfw/nsfw` room are public.
 Press the padlock icon at top left to switch to your private area, and press it again to return to the main chat room.

-- Any room beginning with your name followed by a slash is private, only visible to you.
+- Any room beginning with your name (in lower-case) followed by a slash is private, only visible to you.
-- For example, if your name is "joe", "joe/chat" and "joe/anything" are private.
+- For example, if your name is Joe, `joe/chat` and `joe/anything` are private.
-- The room "joe" at the top level is public and owned by you, you can use mod tools in it such as undoing messages, editing chat history, and clearing or archiving the room.
+- The room `joe` at the top level is public but belongs to you.
+You can use mod tools in it such as undoing messages, editing chat history, and clearing or archiving the room.